Orthocell appoints first Canadian distributor for Remplir™

 We expect to see early surgical cases commence in Canada late this year.”

-Where Remplir fits in Orthocell’s portfolio
+Where Remplir sits in the kit

-At A$1.47, OCC shares surged by 18.07% on ~2.56m shares around 1:11pm AEST, valuing the company at ~A$362m.
-The stock is up ~246% over the past year and has ranged between A$0.41 and A$1.79 in the last 52 weeks.
+At A$1.47, OCC shares rallied 18.07% on ~2.56m shares around 1:11pm AEST, valuing the company at ~A$362m.
+The stock is up ~246% over 12 months, trading between A$0.41 and A$1.79 in the past year.

 Disclaimer - Skrill Network is designed solely for educational and informational use.
 The content on this website should not be considered as investment advice or a directive.
 Before making any investment choices, it is crucial to carry out your own research, taking into account your individual investment objectives and personal situation.
 If you're considering investment decisions influenced by the information on this website, you should either seek independent financial counsel from a qualified expert or independently verify and research the information.